What Type Of Fuel Do Pellet Grills Use?

 Pellet grills, often referred to as pellet smokers, have become increasingly popular among BBQ enthusiasts and home chefs.
 They’re known for their versatility, allowing you to grill, smoke, roast, bake, and even braise.

-See also What Is The Benefit Of Using A Barbeque Brush?
+See also What Is The Purpose Of The Rotisserie Burner?

 Unlike traditional charcoal or gas grills, pellet grills use specially designed fuel which lends a unique flavor to your food and offers highly precise temperature control.